EdexcelChemistryExam Board Revision

 Master Edexcel Chemistry Atoms using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Atoms are the basic building blocks of matter, consisting of protons, neutrons, and electrons.
-Understanding their structure and behavior is essential for studying chemistry at the A-Level.
+Understanding their structure and behavior is essential for studying chemistry and the interactions between different elements.

 Key Concepts

-• 1Atoms are composed of protons, neutrons, and electrons.
+• 1Atoms are made up of three primary subatomic particles: protons, neutrons, and electrons.

-• 3Isotopes are variants of elements with the same number of protons but different numbers of neutrons.
+• 3Isotopes are variants of elements that have the same number of protons but different numbers of neutrons.

-• 4The mass number is the total number of protons and neutrons in an atom.
+• 4The mass number is the total number of protons and neutrons in an atom's nucleus.

 Simple Explanation